keithcooper1984/Snake_AI_Game/README.txt

 Snake game build to practice reinforcement learning.
+Aim is to double score from original implimentation (50 -> 100+).

 Requirements
 ------------